OSVVM/OSVVM-Scripts/README.rst

    - StartUp script for running ActiveHDL, GHDL, Mentor, RivieraPro, and VSimSA (ActiveHDL)
    - Detects the simulator running and calls StartUpShared.tcl

-- StartGHDL.tcl
-   - Version of StartUp.tcl that is specific to GHDL

-- StartNVC.tcl
-   - Version of StartUp.tcl that is specific to NVC

-- StartVCS.tcl
-   - Version of StartUp.tcl that is specific to VCS

-- StartXcelium.tcl
-   - Version of StartUp.tcl that is specific to Xcelium

-- StartXSIM.tcl
+- StartTTT.tcl
-   - Version of StartUp.tcl that is specific to Xsim
+   - Version of StartUp.tcl that is specific to tool TTT
-   - Note, XSIM is currently a alpha level, experimental release.
+   - "TTT" = one of (GHDL, NVC, Visualizer, Questa, VCS, Xcelium, XSIM)

 - OsvvmProjectScripts.tcl
    - TCL procedures that do common simulator and project build tasks.
    - Called by StartUpShared.tcl

-- VendorScript_tool-name.tcl
+- VendorScript_TTT.tcl
    - TCL procedures that do simulator specific actions.
-   - "tool-name" = one of (ActiveHDL, GHDL, NVC, Siemens, RivieraPro, VSimSA, VCS, Xcelium, Xsim)
+   - "TTT" = one of (ActiveHDL, GHDL, NVC, Visualizer, Siemens, RivieraPro, VSimSA, VCS, Xcelium, Xsim)
    - VSimSA is the one associated with ActiveHDL.
    - Called by StartUpShared.tcl